Daniel Patullo

 Most companies end up with the same type of benefits plan, whether it fits their workforce or not.

 Everyone gets the same coverage.
 The pricing looks fine upfront.
-And then at renewal, the numbers jump, and no one can clearly explain why.
+Then at renewal, the numbers jump, and no one can clearly explain why.

 That’s not random.
 It’s how the plan was built.